 Bulk Fermenting VS Single Dough Balls

-You can choose to proof the dough in a whole piece, also known as the bulk ferment.
+You can choose to proof the dough in a whole piece, also known as “bulk fermenting”.
 Or you can split the dough up into individual pieces, and ball up ready to be placed in containers, and removed when needed.

-Should I let pizza dough rise before refrigerating?
+Should I let the pizza dough rise before refrigerating it?

 Yes, you want to give the dough a slight head start with the fermentation process so the usual recommendation is to leave the dough for one hour at room temperature after it has been kneaded.

 This allows the dough to warm slightly for yeast activity.
 It can then be placed in the fridge for 1-3 days before the flavor starts getting strong.